Bonded Pairs: Why You Might Want to Adopt Two Cats Instead of One

 Pairs Make Happier Pet Owners

-While food and vet visits can double with two cats, so do the benefits of having a bonded pair.
+While food and vet visits can double with two cats, so can the benefits of having a bonded pair.

 Because two cats tend to live happier and healthier, there’s less chance of bad or destructive behavior, which means less damage to furniture and belongings, and happier pet owners.
-But the best reason of all to adopt a bonded pair: double the affection.
+But the best reason of all for adopting two cats at once, and specifically if they are bonded, is double the affection.